 Here are our predictions for the round of 16 first-leg games:

 Leipzig have won three league games on the bounce and in the same time, the Reds have done the exact opposite with three defeats.
 The Reds have been vulnerable at the back with injuries to first-choice centre-backs while their new defensive signings have yet to adapt.
 Leipzig should fancy their prospects of winning the first-leg, but the Reds may nick an away goal.

 The Blaugrana will fondly remember the previous meeting with Les Parisiens in 2017 where they came from a 4-0 round of 16 first-leg deficit to win 6-5 on aggregate.

-This game is usually a bookmaker’s dream due to the quality of the teams involved, and if you are looking to bet on this game or any other Champions League game, you can use this Football Index code to get started.
+This game is usually a bookmaker’s dream due to the quality of the teams involved, and if you are looking to bet on this game or any other Champions League game, make sure you read this Sorare review before getting started.

 Neymar’s absence is a blow for Les Parisiens and that could offer the Catalan giants the edge over both legs.
 Lionel Messi has been in sparkling form in eight goals in five league games and will have a key role to play for Ronald Koeman’s side.

 Sevilla have been the Europa League kings and have lifted the trophy in their six finals.
 They have not been able to replicate a similar streak in the Champions League.
 They are on a stunning nine-match winning run, but it won’t be easy against Dortmund despite the German’s side poor league form.
 We are fancying a stalemate with both Youssef En-Nesyri and Erling Haaland finding the back of the net.